mattstyles/previn/README.md

 class Moveable extends Entity { ... }
 ```

-We now get access to methods of `Object` and `Entity` and all is happily ticking along.
+We now get access to methods of `BaseObject` and `Entity` and all is happily ticking along.
 We now can implement entities and moving entities in our world.
 Say we want entities that are clickable:

 ```
-Object
+BaseObject
   |
 Entity
   |